AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 In the origin journey, simply add a **Jump** and select a target journey.
 When the individual enters the jump step, an internal event is sent to the target journey.
 The flow continues in the current journey.

-In the target journey, the first event is triggered internally by the jump and the individual starts flowing in the journey.
+In the target journey, the first event triggered internally by the jump will make the individual flow in the journey.

 ## Lifecycle